Anyone living near bear habitat is reminded to be aware of bears this spring and check their property for food sources that could attract bears.

 - Take especially smelly or rotting garbage as soon as possible to your local refuse facility so it can be buried.

 People should always be cautious around bears.
-If they have persistent bear problems after cleaning up the food sources, they should contact a DNR area wildlife office for assistance.
-For the name of the local wildlife manager, contact the DNR Information Center at 651-296-6157 or 888-646-6367, or visit the office locator page.
+If bear problems persist after cleaning up food sources, contact a DNR area wildlife office for advice.
+For the name of the local wildlife manager, contact the DNR Information Center at 651-296-6157 or 888-646-6367, or visit the DNR’s office locator.